nasa-gibs/onearth/src/mrfgen/README.md

 * email_recipient: The recipient address(es) for email notifications.
 Use semi-colon ";" to separate recipients.
 * email_sender: The sender address for email notifications.
 * mrf_merge: (true/false) Whether overlapping input images should be merged on a last-in basis when performing inserts.
 Defaults to "false" for faster performance.
-* mrf_noaddo: (true/false) Don't run gdaladdo if UNIFORM_SCALE has been set.
+* mrf_noaddo: (true/false) Don't run gdaladdo if UNIFORM_SCALE has been set or using mrf_insert.
+Set overview_resampling to "none" to avoid building overviews completely.
 Defaults to "false".
 * mrf_clean: (true/false) run mrf_clean.py script on generated mrf file to reduce file size
 * mrf_parallel: (true/false) run mrf_insert calls in parallel to improve performance.
 See num_cores.
 * num_cores: (int) number of cores to use with mrf_parallel.
 Recommended is 2-4, depending on number of input files.